Duty of Loyalty

 Working for another employer in violation of the duty of loyalty can have serious repercussions.
 Aside from being responsible for any actual damages caused, at least in some situations an Employee Can Forfeit Salary he or she received from a competitor.
 As a result, it can be important to speak to an experienced layer who represents employees in claims involving the duty of loyalty.

-Similarly, even if you have not signed a non-solicitation agreement you cannot attempt to hire someone who works for your current employer to work for a competing business until after you end the employment relationship.
+Similarly, even if you have not signed a non-solicitation agreement, generally you cannot attempt to hire someone who works for your current employer to work for a competing business until after you end the employment relationship.
 For instance, if you are planning to open your own business you cannot offer a job to one of your coworkers until after you have resigned and no longer work for the company.Other Prohibitions

 The duty of loyalty also prohibits you from taking potential business opportunities for yourself or for a competing business rather than providing them to your current employer.
 Likewise, you could violate your legal obligations to your employer if you chose not to tell your company about such an opportunity.
 It even could violate your legal obligations to your employer if you stop working as hard because you plan to leave to work for a competing business.